afrosky/EF.BulkOperations/README.md

   - [x] Specify the columns to use as identifier for bulk operations
   - [ ] Specify internal SqlBulkCopy options **[Coming next]**

-NOTE: Identifier columns (only primary keys for now) have to be retrieved before calling bulk update/delete in order for the operation to retrieve entities to process.

 ## Sample usages

 ### Bulk insert